 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 39 Economic Development: Goal 1 4.
 Utilize industrial sites near the airport and the Ohio River to support the growth and development of uses whose infrastructure and production needs require such a location or for land uses that support airport-oriented or river-oriented industrial uses.
 NA The proposal is not for industrial zoning.
-The site is not located within the Ohio River Corridor or near the airport.
+The site is not located near the airport or the Ohio River.
 40 Economic Development: Goal 1 5.
 Require industrial developments to locate with the appropriate transportation connectivity, near an arterial street or within existing industrial subdivisions.
 NA The proposal is not for industrial zoning.
 41 Livability: Goal 1 17.
 Determine site susceptibility to erosion; identify the presence of on-site carbonate conditions and features that are vulnerable to site disturbance; identify the extent of existing groundwater use and the impacts of the project on groundwater resources, flow patterns, and existing and proposed surface drainage.
-Then mitigate potential hazards to such systems resulting from the project.
-V No karst features are evident on the site.
+Then mitigate potential hazards to such systems resulting from the project. ✓ No karst features are evident on the site.
 42 Livability: Goal 1 21.
-Mitigate negative development impacts to the integrity of the regulatory floodplain by encouraging development patterns that minimize disturbance and consider the increased risk of more frequent flooding events. ~ The site is not located in the floodplain.
+Mitigate negative development impacts to the integrity of the regulatory floodplain by encouraging development patterns that minimize disturbance and consider the increased risk of more frequent flooding events.
+NA The site is not located in the floodplain.
 43 Livability: Goal 1 24.
 Ensure, to the extent feasible, that critical facilities and those that store or use hazardous wastes are located outside the regulatory floodplain.
-Where essential community facilities must be located within a floodplain (e.g., pumping stations), ensure that these facilities are designed, located and operated in a manner that minimizes loss of services during flood events as well as limits, to the extent possible, floodplain disturbance. ✓ The site is not located in the floodplain.
+Where essential community facilities must be located within a floodplain (e.g., pumping stations), ensure that these facilities are designed, located and operated in a manner that minimizes loss of services during flood events as well as limits, to the extent possible, floodplain disturbance.
+NA The site is not located in the floodplain.
 44 Housing: Goal 1 2.
 Promote housing options and environments that support aging in place.
-Encourage housing for older adults and people with disabilities to be located close to shopping and transit routes and, when possible, medical and other supportive facilities. ~ The proposal would support aging in place by increasing the variety of neighborhood-serving uses in the neighborhood.
+Encourage housing for older adults and people with disabilities to be located close to shopping and transit routes and, when possible, medical and other supportive facilities. √ The proposed zoning district would support aging in place by permitting non-residential uses along a commercial corridor with residential farther from the arterial street.

 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 45 Housing: Goal 2 1.
-Encourage inter-generational, mixed-income and mixed-use development that is connected to the neighborhood and surrounding area. ~ The proposed zoning district would permit housing.
-The proposal would permit inter- generational mixed-income and mixed-use development.
+Encourage inter-generational, mixed-income and mixed-use development that is connected to the neighborhood and surrounding area. √ The proposed zoning district would permit inter-generational mixed-income and mixed-use development.
 46 Housing: Goal 2 2.
 Locate housing within proximity to multi-modal transportation corridors providing safe and convenient access to employment opportunities, as well as within proximity to amenities providing neighborhood goods and services.
-Higher density, accessible residential uses should be located along transit corridors and in or near activity centers. ~ The proposed zoning district would permit housing.
-The site is in proximity to a multi- modal transportation corridor (Taylorsville Road) providing safe and convenient access to employment opportunities as well as within proximity to amenities providing neighborhood goods and services.
+Higher density, accessible residential uses should be located along transit corridors and in or near activity centers. √ The proposal would permit housing to be in proximity to an activity center providing neighborhood goods and services.
 47 Housing: Goal 3 2.
-As neighborhoods evolve, dis- courage displacement of existing residents from their community. ~ No existing residents will be displaced by the proposal.
+As neighborhoods evolve, discourage displacement of existing residents from their community. ✓ No existing residents will be displaced by the proposal.
 48 Housing: Goal 3 3.
-Encourage the use of innovative methods such as clustering, mixed-use developments, co-housing, and accessory apartments to increase the production of fair and affordable housing. ~ The proposal would permit innovative methods of housing.
+Encourage the use of innovative methods such as clustering, mixed-use developments, co-housing, and accessory apartments to increase the production of fair and affordable housing. ✓ The proposed zoning district would permit innovative methods of housing.

-4. Proposed Binding Elements
+4. Existing Binding Elements